-- a) Section 10.10 through 10.13 of the DNVGL-ST-F101 standard should be used for steel pipeline systems, - b) Chapter 9.5.3 of the API RP 17B guidelines should be used for flexible pipeline systems, - c) Appendix H to the NORSOK R-003 standard should be used for lifting equipment, - d) Chapters 5.5 and 6.45 of the NORSOK D-001 standard should be used for drilling facilities, - e) the result of function test are compared with performance requirements and relevant calculations, - f) Norwegian oil and gas' guideline no. 070 is used where electrical, electronic and programmable electronic systems are used in the construction of the functions.
+- a) Section 10.10 to 10.13 of the DNV-ST-F101 standard should be used for steel pipeline systems, - b) Chapter 9.5.3 of the API RP 17B guidelines should be used for flexible pipeline systems, - c) Appendix H to the NORSOK R-003 standard should be used for lifting equipment, - d) Chapter 6.45 of the NORSOK D-001 (2012) standard should be used for drilling control systems, - e) the results of function tests are compared with performance requirements and relevant calculations, - f) In addition, Offshore Norge Guideline no. 070 is used where electrical, electronic and programmable electronic systems are used in the construction of the functions.